 Crime Scene Cleaner

 It’s probably not always like a scene out of Dexter but you can imagine a crime scene cleaner has a tough job.
 They have to decontaminate scenes and deal with bodily fluids, not to mention any kind of odors that might arise.
 If you ever have to deal with a carpet stain, these tips will get it out in a hurry.

-It dangerous work and a tad messy.
+As far as dirty jobs goes, this is dangerous work and a tad messy.
 Meat processors have to get the animal carcass ready to sell, beginning with the slaughter.
 It can be gruesome work.
 Check out some really cool grilling tools you can add to your barbecue.

 Biodegradable Flower Pot Maker

 Dirty Jobs did an episode where Mike Rowe visited a cow farm that made gardening pots out of cow manure.
 Handling manure on the farm is a darn dirty job and even some farmers hire someone to come pick it up.
 See how one of the British Royal Family’s gardens uses manure.

 COURTESY OF WIN HOME INSPECTION